batulmonarchy/batulmonarchy/README.md

 Intrigued by the digital realm since childhood, I have evolved from a curious tech enthusiast into a dedicated IT graduate.
 I see the industry as a dynamic landscape where continuous growth and industry standards are crucial.

-## Objective

-Armed with constant curiosity and sheer will, I am actively pursuing an Associate role in but not limited to: Security, Development, Cloud, Systems, or Networking.
-I intend to deepen my skillset towards the roadmap of Security and Development to contribute collaborative solutions and protect modern digital society.

 ## Resume & CV

 To view a detailed overview of my professional journey, you can access my resume and CV through the following links: